 Pinch cayenne pepper

 Toasts or crackers, for serving

 In a large saucepan, combine salmon with enough cold water to cover by 1 inch.
 Add juice from 1 lemon, leek or onion, celery, and bay leaf (if using).
-Set over medium heat and bring poaching liquid to 170°F, using an instant-read thermometer if you have one; otherwise, bring liquid to just below a bare simmer.
+Set over medium heat and bring poaching liquid to 170°F (77°C), using an instant-read thermometer if you have one; otherwise, bring liquid to just below a bare simmer.
 Adjusting heat to maintain water temperature, cook until salmon flakes easily when pressed, about 6 minutes.
 Drain, discard aromatics, and transfer salmon to a mixing bowl.
 Using your fingers, shred salmon roughly.

 Meanwhile, in a small skillet, melt butter over medium heat, add shallot, and cook, stirring, until softened but not browned, about 3 minutes.
 Scrape shallots and butter into bowl with salmon.
-Add mayonnaise, chives, remaining 2 tablespoons (30ml) lemon juice, coriander seed, and cayenne.
+Add mayonnaise, chives, remaining 2 tablespoons (30ml) lemon juice, coriander seeds, and cayenne.
 Season with salt and pepper.
 Stir well until ingredients are thoroughly mixed and salmon is more finely shredded.

 Transfer rillettes to a large ramekin, crock, or other container, pressing down with a spoon and working it into the corners and against the walls to avoid trapping any air bubbles.
 Press plastic against the surface and refrigerate until thoroughly chilled, at least 2 hours.
 Serve with toasts or crackers.
 Rillettes can keep refrigerated for up to 5 days with plastic pressed firmly against the surface.